The Economic Impact of Low- and High-Frequency Temperature Changes: Modeling

-We estimate $\mathbb F$ and the $\Lambda$ matrices using the Bayesian procedure explained in \citet{mueller-watson:22} to facilitate small sample inference, even though the Bayesian estimates of $\mathbb F$ are similar to the principal component estimates shown earlier.
+We estimate $\mathbb F$ and the $\Lambda$ matrices using the Bayesian procedure outlined in \citet{mueller-watson:22}.
+The Bayesian estimates of $\mathbb F$ are similar to the principal component estimates shown earlier.
+However, variations in $\lo_X$ over time are due entirely to the $q<<T$ vector $\mathbb X=T^{-1}\Psi_T' X$, and similarly for $\Delta Y$.
+Because the GSP growth data are only available since 1964, $T=60$ observations may not be very informative about swings with periodicity of 32 years that we used earlier with the longer time span of the temperature data.
+For this reason, we use $q=8$ for both variables which implies periodicity of 15 years.
+But information is quite limited even for variations implied by $q=8$.
+Bayesian inference more adequately reflects this small-sample problem.

 Figure \ref{fig:fhsw_lrcov} plots the values of $\hat\Lambda_{\mathbb X}$ and $\hat\Lambda_{\mathbb Y}$.
+To facilitate visualization of spatial patterns, we ordered the states (horizontal axis) by region: Northeast, South, Midwest and West.
 The 68\% credible regions shaded in grey show that factor loadings $\hat \Lambda_{\mathbb X}$ for temperature are more precisely estimated than the $\hat \Lambda_{\mathbb Y}$ for GSP growth.
 Averaged across states, $\hat\Lambda_{\mathbb X}$ and $\hat\Lambda_{\mathbb Y}$ are both around one.
 However, $\hat\Lambda_{\mathbb X}$ has a cross-sectional standard deviation of 0.226, much smaller than the 0.472 obtained for $\hat\Lambda_{\mathbb Y}$.
-It is interesting that $\hat \Lambda_{\mathbb X}$ is large for the states along the coast and smaller for states inland, while $\hat \Lambda_{\mathbb Y}$ is larger in the East Coast than the West Coast.
+It is interesting that $\hat \Lambda_{\mathbb X}$ is large for the states along the coast\footnote{Relatedly, using county-level data for the U.S., \cite{bilal-rossi-hansberg:23} document a four-fold increase in the probability of storms in coastal counties from the 1°C global warming in the last century.} and smaller for states inland, while $\hat \Lambda_{\mathbb Y}$ is larger in the East Coast than the West Coast.
 This observation is corroborated by a heatmap of $R^2$ from a regression of $\mathbb X_i$ on its common component $\hat \Lambda_{\mathbb Xi}' \hat F$ (not shown), suggesting that idiosyncratic variations dominate the common variations for states inland.
 Also, consistent with Figure \ref{fig:us_tmp}, states that have large changes in the low-frequency component over time are also the ones with a dominating common component.
-The results suggest common, idiosyncratic, high- and low-frequency variations in $X_i$ and $\Delta Y_i$ with quite a bit of heterogeneity across states.
+The results also suggest substantial heterogeneity across states.